Karim is a television presenter best known for anchoring CBBC for the last six years.

 In the same year, Karim reached the final of the BBC’s flagship primetime entertainment show ‘Strictly Come Dancing’ alongside professional dance partner Amy Dowden, where they finished in second place.
 He then went on to perform at arenas around the country on the official ‘Strictly Come Dancing Live Tour’.

 As well as presenting, Karim has a huge passion for both acting and performing.
 Having trained during his formative years at the prestigious Sylvia Young Performing Arts School, followed by Urdang Performing Arts Academy.
 He has starred in numerous TV shows, including, ‘EastEnders’, ‘Da Vinci’s Demons’ and ‘The Sparticle Mystery’, as well as on the West End stage in ‘Chitty Chitty Bang Bang’ and ‘The Lion King’.

-Karim will be appearing in Comic Relief’s 2020 Sport Relief challenge, ‘Mongol 100’ alongside Nick Grimshaw, Judge Rinder, Frankie Bridge & Krishnan Guru-Murthy which will air as a 60-minute documentary on BBC One in March.
+Karim appeared on Comic Relief’s 2020 Sport Relief challenge, alongside Nick Grimshaw, Judge Rinder, Frankie Bridge & Krishnan Guru-Murthy which aired as a 60-minute documentary on BBC One in March 2020.